 Download the:

-During this phase of the community engagement process, the City and its design consultant will use the outcomes of Community Engagement Phase 1B to finalize the Park District Plan and develop design options (called concept options) for Six Points Park Expansion and Dunkip Park.
-The design options will be presented to the community for feedback to help inform the development of a preferred design option for each park in Community Engagement Phase 3.
+In this phase of the community engagement process, the City and its design consultant created a draft Park District Plan and developed design options for Six Points Park Expansion and Dunkip Park.
+The design options were presented to the community for feedback to help inform the development of a preferred design for each park.

 On November 16, the project team hosted a virtual workshop to collect feedback on the revised Draft Park District Plan and design options for Dunkip Park and Six Points Park Expansion.